These strawberry cream scones are crisp on the outside and moist and rich on the inside. It's the perfect breakfast or anytime treat.

-Dicing the strawberries rather than roughly chopping them allows them to distribute evenly throughout the dough.
+Dicing the strawberries rather than roughly chopping them allows an even distribution of the berries and juice throughout the dough.
 It’s better to have smaller bits of strawberries than to bite into a large one and have it separate from the scone.
 You know what I mean?

 These scones use less butter and more heavy cream.
 That’s where the moisture comes in.
 Using a fork or a spatula, mix the dough in the bowl until it comes together.
 The dough may be shaggy and more moist than anticipated.
 Don’t worry.
 It’s better to have it slightly moist than dry.
 If it’s too dry, you will end up with a dry scone.

 Turn the dough onto a lightly floured surface.
-Gather together and flatten into a 1” thick round.
-Slice into 8 wedges.
-You may also want to flour the knife or scraper (affiliate link) to allow for easier slicing and transferring of dough.
+Gather together and flatten into a one inch thick round.
+Slice into eight wedges.
+You may also want to flour the knife or scraper to allow for easier slicing and transferring of dough.

 Slice into wedges and place onto a parchment lined baking sheet and set them apart a bit as they may spread slightly.
 If you used a scraper, just slide under the wedges and lift up.
 You most likely will not get a straight edge after these are baked.
 Again, the dough has some moisture to it as do the strawberries.
 I would rather have a tender imperfect shaped scone than a dry straight edged one.

-These also don’t take long to prepare.
+These don’t take long to prepare.
 In less than an hour, you can have them mixed, baked, cooled, glazed, and ready to serve.
+How cool is that?